 In our application for optimizing the cooling sequence, the allowed inputs of the system states are defined as the populations in the Fock states, i.e., the diagonal elements of the target resonator $\rho_a$

-where $n_c$ indicates the cutoff dimension for the resonator.
-The actions taken by the environment are selected from the set where $0$ and $1$ represent the unconditional and conditional measurements, respectively.
+where $n_c$ indicates the cutoff Fock-state for the resonator.
+The actions taken by the environment are selected from the set

+where $0$ and $1$ represent unconditional and conditional measurements, respectively.
 Two policies are used to decide which type of measurement to be performed due to the current state of the resonator.
-The environment represents the quantum devices performing the measurements, attaining the updated states, and returning the rewards.
+Environment represents the quantum devices performing measurements, obtaining the updated states, and returning the rewards.
 When an action is selected and sent to the environment, the optimized measurement interval is calculated according to the measurement type.
-After the unitary evolution lasting $\tau_{\rm opt}\in\{\tau_{\rm opt}^c, \tau_{\rm opt}^u\}$, the measurement is performed on the detector.
-Then the average population $\bar{n}$, the ground-state fidelity $F$, and the successful probability $P_g$ are obtained to calculate the cooperative cooling performance $\mathcal{C}$ by Eq.~(\ref{cooperative}).
+After unitary evolution lasting $\tau_{\rm opt}\in\{\tau_{\rm opt}^c, \tau_{\rm opt}^u\}$, measurement is performed on the detector.
+Then the average population $\bar{n}$, the ground-state fidelity $F$, and the success probability $P_g$ are obtained to calculate the cooperative cooling performance $\mathcal{C}$ given by Eq.~(\ref{cooperative}).
 The reward function is set as a certain multiple of $\mathcal{C}$, $R_i(s_i, a_i)=100\times\mathcal{C}(s_i,a_i)$.
-After the measurement, the environment then returns the resonator state and the reward to the policies.
+After measurement, the environment then returns the resonator state and the reward to the policies.
 When the training is completed, a policy $\pi(\{\theta_{\rm opt}\})$ with a set of optimized parameters is achieved.
-The neutral network armed with $\{\theta_{\rm opt}\}$ could then be used to generate optimized actions to cool down the current state.
+The neutral network equipped with $\{\theta_{\rm opt}\}$ could then be used to generate the optimized actions to cool down the current state.